-To install Krusader on your system just use these commands in your terminal.
+To install Krusader on any Ubuntu based system just use these commands in your terminal.

 $ sudo apt-get install krusader